myasonik/autoemail/readme.md

 #### Slicing the Photoshop document

 AutoEmail reads your slices in rows, so its best to avoid non-traditional layouts.

+To help in creating slices, a good practice is to approximate your slices using Photoshop’s guides.
+Once the guides have been drawn, choose the **Slice Tool** then click the **Slices From Guides** button.
+Then, delete all unwanted slices.

 ##### Slice names
 Slice names should match the names in the slices column of the Excel document.
 To set a slice name: